Kristina01111000/Drws_site/README.md

 - Add something to membership confirmation page about the community -> dr w is going to do this
 -

-- add book excerpt that he sent in email -> still messed up tab
+- add book excerpt that he sent in email -> still messed up tab -> still mesed up, i don't think it can be fixed in a way that looks good
 - go over color changes